 The balloon is tentatively scheduled for launch in 2021, from Antarctica.
 During its ~100 day flight it will spiral out from the Antarctic circling the Earth.
-As it drifts northward more and more of the Milky Way will become visible, allowing a large scale survey to be performed.
+As it drifts northward, more and more of the Milky Way will become visible, allowing a large scale survey to be performed.
 At its flight altitude of ~36 km there is only a trace amount of water vapor, the primary source of absorption at THz frequencies.
 Therefore, the observing conditions are nearly the same as in space.

 The observations of key astronomic cooling lines allow astronomers to trace star formation and galactic evolution.
 The fine-structure line of electrically neutral atomic oxygen (OI) at 4.7 THz is the dominant cooling line of warm, dense, and neutral atomic gas.
 In strongly UV irradiated photodissociation regions (PDRs), the OI line flux is generally larger than that of the carbon CII line, making it an ideal diagnostic for probing the physical conditions in regions of massive star formation and galactic centers.
 The spectrally resolved OI line is necessary to untangle the complexities of the interstellar medium.

-SRON and the Kavli Institute of Nanoscience of Delft University of Technology (TU Delft) provide the 8-pixel HEB-camera at 4.7 THz for GUSTO, which is based on a so-called superconducting Hot Electron Bolometer (HEB) mixer, making use of nanotechnology and operating at very low temperatures.
-SRON and TU Delft teamed with the Massachusetts Institute of Technology to provide quantum cascade laser local oscillator technology which helps the detector to measure the signal intensity with highly resolved frequency information.
-The detection technique is actually similar to what is used in SRONs molecule hunter HIFI, but the difference is that HIFI works only up to 1.9 THz.
+SRON and the Kavli Institute of Nanoscience provide the 8-pixel cameras for GUSTO's channels at 1.4, 1.9 and 4.7 THz, based on a so-called superconducting Hot Electron Bolometer (HEB) mixer.
+They managed to get the noise performance close to four times the quantum noise limit.
+SRON and TU Delft teamed with the Massachusetts Institute of Technology to provide quantum cascade laser local oscillator technology to increase the spectral resolution.
+The detection technique is similar to what is used in SRON's molecule hunter HIFI in the Herschel telescope, with the difference that HIFI worked only up to 1.9 THz.